 The interior of the chapel.
 Benches on both sides.
 Highly decorated walls and an altar in the back.
 Gorges du Verdon with kids.

-Inside the chapel
+Inside the chapel.

 The rock on which the Chapel stands is 184 metres high and is steep.
 The Chapel is from 1703.
 The Chapel of our Lady of the Rock is from the Middle Ages, but part of it is still from the 12th century.
 The route takes about an hour to an hour and a half.
 We parked on the edge of Castellane, where there is a big, free parking lot.
-The church and walk are admission free.
+The church and hike are admission free.
 Castellane is on the D4085 on the Routé Napoleón.

 Behind trees stands the chapel on top of the mountain.
 The chapel is seen from the side.
 Surrounded by grass.

-The chapel from the side
+The chapel as seen from the side.

 Adress: